By Marika Sboros

 “We invented the weight conversion and we got it wrong,” Harcombe said.

-Thus, she showed that CICO is unscientific – in a word, “bollocks”.
+Therefore, she showed that CICO is unscientific – in a word, “bollocks”.
 CICO doesn’t work for either gain or loss, Harcombe said.
 A calorie isn’t a calorie, the body isn’t a “cash machine” for fat and humans aren’t “bomb calorimeters”.
 The body can and does adjust and weight is ultimately all about storing and unstoring fat.